Search This Blog

 After traveling to Rabat. they were seeking new contacts.
 They had a room at the Hotel Rigini in the old town for $1.20 a night.
 Musicians strolled by the streets outside, followed by butchers carrying carcasses, donkeys with bales, and people hawking every sort of goods including, of course, what the travelers sought.
 When they first encountered the Cookie Man he babbled about his relations with American GIs during World War II, then trailed off in a more confidential voice, slightly husky and damp, naming his prices.
 At their next meeting both parties felt all right about becoming slightly more trusting.
 The travelers were prepared to follow to where the Cookie Man led.

 Walking along the old city walls, they came upon a series of cafés, the first rather neat and trim for an old town place, the second more funky, descending next to the third and then the fourth level, all contained within the walls of the medina.
 They entered the humblest establishment close behind their guide.
 The space was dark and smoky, low-ceilinged but crowded.
-The Cookie Man pointed to ladder that led to a loft above.
+The Cookie Man pointed wordlessly to a ladder that led to a loft above.
 They emerged into a room with balconies somehow invisible from below.
 They ducked next through a low passage to enter a second chamber on this level where they settled in to talk business.
 The Cookie Man spoke slowly, almost wearily, of his wares in a voice that sounded hypnotic or perhaps hypnotized.
 He had a variety of kief and hashish.
 In the middle of leisurely explanations about the town where each product was produced, he paused significantly, and, with an air of incredible lasciviousness, said, “You know, though, what I got is cookie, I got good cookie, gooooood cookie, ahh!
 Show you good time.
 Want some coookie?”

 He reached into his djellaba and rummaged around, reached a bit further, and withdrew what we recognized as a bit of madjoun, the Moroccan cannabis confection.
 In this “cookie” were kief and ground almonds and cinnamon and clove and honey and bits of detritus from the realms beneath the Cookie Man’s robes, and the travelers had a taste for it nonetheless and tried some and bought a bit more, and chewed thoughtfully, and eventually somehow they made their way down from the mysterious chamber where he held court and through the twisting streets, through a dozen blind turns, past a lane of metalworkers and the next of leather craftsmen, out in the end to the coast by the old Casbah (or fort).
 People there were cleaning clothes, where a freshwater stream entered the ocean.
 The travelers clambered atop huge rocks like frozen sponge, like the surface of the moon, and watched the people doing laundry.